mhpi/generic_deltamodel/docs/how_to_run.md

 ## 1. Command Line

 Thanks to 𝛿MG's framework-package duality, there are two ways to run 𝛿MG from the command line.
-Assuming your ENV is active (see [setup](./setup.md)), these are
+Assuming your environment is active (see [setup](./setup.md)), these are

 1. `python -m dmg`

-2. `python ./generic_deltamodel/src/dmg/__main__.py`
+2. `python ./src/dmg/__main__.py` (from the repo root)

-Both of these options are equivalent and will default 𝛿MG to using the [`./generic_deltamodel/conf/default.yaml`](../conf/default.yaml) master configuration file.
+Both of these options are equivalent and will default 𝛿MG to using the [`./conf/default.yaml`](../conf/default.yaml) master configuration file.
 To be clear, this is a template and will run unless modified.

 To use a different configuration file, we can add an option `--config-name` to either of the above.
 For example